DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/strategy-simulation-tools-uniswap.md

 - **Understanding Market Dynamics:** Strategy simulations take into account various market conditions, helping you understand how these conditions can affect your returns.

+---
+## Evaluation

+##### What is one major advantage of strategy simulation in Uniswap V3?

+- [ ]  Predicting the future price of tokens.
+- [ ]  Guaranteeing a certain level of return.
+- [x]  Making more informed decisions about providing liquidity.
+- [ ]  Manipulating market dynamics.

+##### How does strategy simulation in Uniswap V3 contribute to risk mitigation?

+- [ ]  It guarantees no loss in any market condition.
+- [x]  It allows understanding potential outcomes and risks associated with different strategies.
+- [ ]  It provides insurance against loss.
+- [ ]  It manipulates market conditions to avoid risks.